After nearly a four-month delay, Major League Baseball has returned!

 Yes you do.
 And for me, that's a bit of déjà vu.

 Each team has access to around 75 different sound effects to play in the seating bowl mimicking general background conversation, loud cheers, and even disappointment.

 "I think they’ve done a really good job trying to generate a competitive atmosphere.
 I can feel that," Padres infield coach Bobby Dickerson told the Union-Tribune.

-The crowd audio was originally compiled by Sony's San Diego Studios for use in MLB The Show for PlayStation--the same record-setting video game franchise I record for in the offseason.
+The crowd audio was originally compiled by Sony's San Diego Studios for use in MLB The Show--the same record-setting video game franchise I record for in the offseason.

 So now in 2020, I'm literally living the game.